syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 Dim export As New HTMLExport()

-'The images in the input document will be copied to this folder
+'The images in the input document are copied to this folder

 document.SaveOptions.HtmlExportImagesFolder = "D:\Data\"

-'The headers and footers in the input will be exported
+'The headers and footers in the input are exported

 document.SaveOptions.HtmlExportHeadersFooters = True

-'Export the text form fields as editable
+'Exports the text form fields as editable

 document.SaveOptions.HtmlExportTextInputFormFieldAsText = False

-'Set the style sheet type
+'Sets the style sheet type

 document.SaveOptions.HtmlExportCssStyleSheetType = CssStyleSheetType.External

-'Set name for style sheet
+'Sets name for style sheet

 document.SaveOptions.HtmlExportCssStyleSheetFileName = "UserDefinedFileName.css"

-'Save the document as html file
+'Saves the document as html file

 export.SaveAsXhtml(document, "WordtoHtml.html")